Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Storing isomorphism classes of graphs

 \subsection{Experiments on graph data}

-To experimentally assess storage across isomorphism classes we study several classes of graphs; namely, cliques, bipartite, chain, cycle, Johnson, and circulant.
+To experimentally assess storage across isomorphism classes we study several classes of graphs; namely clique, bipartite, Paley and Johnson graphs.
+These families are standard examples in graph theory and algebraic graph theory, see for example~\cite{godsil01}.
 Clique graphs, or more specifically $k$-cliques, contain a fully connected subset of $k$ vertices while the remaining $v-k$ vertices are isolated.
 Bipartite graphs split the $v$ vertices into two equally sized groups with all possible inter-group edges present and no intra-group edges.
 Paley graphs connect vertices $l$ and $j$ when $(l-j)$ is a quadratic residue mod $v$, as per NetworkX \cite{networkx}; cf. \cite{bollobás2001randomgraphs}.
-Definitions of other graphs are readily found, e.g., on Wikipedia.
+For integers $n,r$, the Johnson graph $J(n,r)$ has as vertices the $r$-element subsets of $[n]$, with two vertices adjacent when the corresponding subsets differ in exactly one element \footnote{Equivalently, when their intersection has size $(r-1)$.}.
+These graphs are natural test cases because they are regular, highly symmetric and distance-regular while still exhibiting a nontrivial combinatorial structure that is distinct from cliques, bipartite graphs and Paley graphs.
 We remark that extensive experiments for cliques are already provided in~\cite{hillar2018robust, hillar2021hidden}; we include them here again for comparison and completeness.
-We remark that we selected these classes due to the ease with which we are able to sample from them and emphasize that these families are representative rather than special.
+We also remark that we selected these classes due to the ease with which we are able to sample from and enumerate them, however, we emphasize that these families are representative rather than special.
 Indeed, we observe similar behavior for many other graph isomorphism classes, including random graphs.
-Code and experiments are available at \url{https://github.com/hopnetorbit/HopfieldNetworksIsomorphism}.
+We refer the reader to our reproducibility statement which includes a link to our code.
+In addition, further experiments and preliminary results on topics including the Hidden Clique Problem (Fig.~\ref{fig:HCP}), comparison versus Dense Associative Memories (DAMs) (Fig.~\ref{fig:gen_dams}), orbit generalization for other graph families (Figs~\ref{fig:other_families}, \ref{fig:other_families2}), and double descent phenomena (Fig.~\ref{fig:ddescent}) can be found in Appendix~\ref{app:add-exp}.